 1. UR, 2.
 OBC, 3.
 SC, 4.
 ST

 Such candidates will apply against the registration for counseling in their State.
 During registration, all desired information as per eligibility/reservation rules of the concerned State will be collected and accordingly merit list will be prepared by the State Admitting Authorities based on All India Rank issued by CBSE.

 Ans.
 Such decisions need to be taken by the candidates themselves.
 However, it is clarified that such candidates can apply for counseling in both Uttar Pradesh and Delhi and during the counseling, his/her eligibility for the 85% Quota seats will be checked by the State Admitting Authorities and if he is found eligible, he will be given admission otherwise not.

 Ans.
 Such decisions need to be taken by the candidates themselves.
 However, it is clarified that the candidate will apply for counseling in the concerned State by giving the Category applicable in the State.
 His eligibility for the 85% Quota seats will be checked by the State Admitting Authorities and if he is found eligible, he will be given admission against reserved category otherwise not.

 Ans.
 As per the order of Ministry of Health and Family Welfare, Govt. of India, number of attempts has been removed.

 Ans.
 If your daughter is found eligible by the State Authorities for the XX% secured seats for Uttarakhandi girls in MBBS then they can give the admission otherwise not.
 It is advised to first confirm their eligibility from the State Government and then you submit your application accordingly.

-Ans.
-In case of NRI, they are supposed to provide the passport number and not the Aadhaar.
+Ans. • In case of NRI, they are supposed to provide either Aadhaar Card No. or Passport No.